 \section{Balanced intervals and certain bijective maps}

-We start by defining balancedness of intervals in a slightly more general setting because this will help make the arguments clearer.
+We start by defining balancedness of intervals in a slightly more general setting because this makes the arguments clearer.
 Note that, as before, all intervals are understood modulo $1$.
 To make this more rigorous, we speak of the torus $\T = \R/\Z$, which can be thought of as the interval $[0,1)$, where we compute modulo $1$.

-\begin{definition} Let $A = \{\xi_0, \xi_1, \ldots, \xi_{m-1}\}$ be a set of $m$ distinct points on the torus $\T$ and let $\delta \in (0,1)$.
-We say that the intervals of length $\delta$ are \emph{balanced with respect to $A$} if there exists an integer $c = c(A,\delta)$ such that for all $\xi\in \T$ we have
+\begin{definition} Let $B = \{\xi_0, \xi_1, \ldots, \xi_{m-1}\}$ be a set of $m$ distinct points on the torus $\T$ and let $\delta \in (0,1)$.
+We say that the intervals of length $\delta$ are \emph{balanced with respect to $B$} if there exists an integer $c = c(B,\delta)$ such that for all $\xi\in \T$ we have

 \end{definition}